oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/Intel_Extension_For_TensorFlow_GettingStarted/README.md

 Third party program Licenses can be found here: [third-party-programs.txt](https://github.com/oneapi-src/oneAPI-samples/blob/master/third-party-programs.txt)

-## Running Samples on the Intel&reg; DevCloud
-If you are running this sample on the DevCloud, skip the Pre-requirements and go to the [Activate Conda Environment](#activate-conda) section.

-## Pre-requirements (Local or Remote Host Installation)
+## Pre-requisites (Local or Remote Host Installation)

-TensorFlow* is ready for use once you finish the Intel® AI Analytics Toolkit (AI Kit) installation and have run the post installation script.
+TensorFlow* is ready for use once you finish the installation and have run the post-installation script.

-You can refer to the oneAPI [main page](https://software.intel.com/en-us/oneapi) for toolkit installation and the Toolkit [Intel&reg; AI Analytics Toolkit Get Started Guide for Linux](https://software.intel.com/en-us/get-started-with-intel-oneapi-linux-get-started-with-the-intel-ai-analytics-toolkit) for post-installation steps and scripts.
+You can refer to the oneAPI [main page](https://software.intel.com/en-us/oneapi) for toolkit installation and the Toolkit [Intel&reg; Intel AI Tools Get Started Guide for Linux](https://software.intel.com/en-us/get-started-with-intel-oneapi-linux-get-started-with-the-intel-ai-analytics-toolkit) for post-installation steps and scripts.

-## Environment Setup
+## Environment Setup (Only applicable to Intel AI Tools Offline Installer)
 This sample requires two additional pip packages: tensorflow_hub and ipykerenl.
 Therefore users need to clone the tensorflow conda environment into users' home folder and install those additional packages accordingly.
 Please follow bellow steps to setup GPU environment.